Understanding On-Call Schedules And Rotations

 Within the Schedules tab, you'll see on-call details at a glance, including:

-- Type: The Type denotes what kind of schedule is it.
+- Type: The Type denotes what kind of schedule it is.
 You can create a Reach, Cold Transfer or Warm Transfer schedule.

 - Mode: The Mode will be either Advanced or Basic.
 Advanced schedules can rotate between different staff members on a daily, weekly or monthly basis.
 Basic schedules will call the same group of people and will not rotate based on the day.